 SOURCE: Infinity Augmented Reality

-NEW YORK, NY--(Marketwired - Oct 7, 2013) - Infinity Augmented Reality, Inc. ("Infinity Augmented Reality" or "Infinity AR") (OTCQB: ALSO), the first augmented reality software platform to connect universally with digital eyewear, smartphones, tablets, smart TVs and connected cars, announced today that it will be developing the brain called Amazing Relevance for the augmented reality platform that includes Google Glass.
-It will provide the breakthrough technology that anticipates a digital device user's desires and uses that information to effectively expedite their wishes.
+NEW YORK, NY--(Marketwired - Sep 24, 2013) - Infinity Augmented Reality, Inc. ("Infinity Augmented Reality" or "Infinity AR") (OTCQB: ALSO), the first augmented reality software platform to connect universally with digital eyewear, smartphones, tablets, smart TVs and connected cars, announced today it is opening a new office in Toronto Canada where CIO Helen Papagiannis will take the helm.

 About Augmented Reality

 Augmented reality is a medium in which real sensory inputs are enhanced, or augmented, with relevant digital information from the Internet.
 Using specially equipped eyewear, virtual images, video, and sound are superimposed for the user over what is actually seen and heard, heightening the real-life experience with additional information that is pertinent, informative, practical and entertaining.
 The individual user may also be fully immersed in a virtual world, temporarily blocking out real surroundings.
 With augmented reality, sensory inputs are no longer limited to what is within eyeshot or earshot, but may incorporate, in real-time, all that the network has to offer.